Airbotics/uptane-server/docs/components/rollouts.md

 ## Monitoring a rollout
 Launched rollouts can be monitored from the Rollout Detail page.
 From here you can see the overall status of the rollout and a summary of the affected robots and their current status in relation to the rollout.
-If you notice any errors from any ECUs, you can expect the ECU telemetry data on the Robot Detail page.
+If you notice any errors from any ECUs, you can inspect the ECU telemetry data on the Robot Detail page.

 ![Rollout details.](../imgs/rollouts.png)

 ## Rollout status
 The rollout status shows the **overall** status of the rollout.
-An rollout status can be one of the following:
+A rollout status can be one of the following:

 | Action      | Description                                                                                                     |
 | ------------| ----------------------------------------------------------------------------------------------------------------|